 Rats should be observed closely or gently restrained during experimental procedures to minimize accidental catheter damage.
 Braintree Scientific Experimental Containment Units (ECUs) are an ideal device for use with catheterized rats.
 A Decapicone® can serve in an emergency situation.
 Once the rat is secured, the catheter is occluded.
 A pair of light hemostats or opthalamic needle driver (without teeth or serrations) is a useful tool to occlude catheters.
 The obturator is removed and blunt hypodermic needle (tubing adapter) attached to a syringe is inserted in the catheter bore.
 Alternatively, larger bore tubing attached to a syringe may be applied over the catheter end (see above).
 The content of the catheter is evacuated gently into the syringe.
 Fresh isotonic vehicle (saline or glucose, usually containing anticoagulant) is flushed through the catheter (2-4 catheter volumes).
 The catheter may then be connected to monitoring equipment, infusion pumps, or used for injections or blood sampling.
-It is helpful to keep anticoagulant in the bore of the catheter and refill with a Loc-solution (see Mann et al., 1987)/ seal with a sterile obturator.
+It is helpful to keep anticoagulant in the bore of the catheter when blood is not being withdrawn or infused.
+At the end of use, reflush the catheter and refill with a Loc-solution (see Mann et al., 1987)/ seal with a sterile obturator.